CJ-Mayes/CJ-Mayes/README.md

 * Sports Viz Sunday is a place for people to combine two of the greatest things in the world: Sports and data.
 We frequently release new datasets for you to pull insights out of and share in the form of data visualisation.
+* Want to contribute, partner up or get data added to the repo?
+Reach out to a member of the team on social media.

 <a href="https://github.com/CJ-Mayes/SportsVizSunday">View Datasets</a>
 > [SportsVizSunday.com](https://www.sportsvizsunday.com/) &nbsp;&middot;&nbsp;